 What are the causes of this drop?
 Pinker offers several reasons or theories.
 First, he says that war no longer pays.
 The costs outweigh the perceived benefits.
 Second, while there is no sovereign world organization or uniform set of international laws, happily we have a more regulated international system.
 The United Nations is a bigger player than in the 20th century and has sent peacekeeping missions to many areas.
 Third, we have witnessed in the past 60 years an increase in trade and prosperity.
 Today more wealth comes from trade than conquest.
 Lastly, there has been a “growing repugnance” to and rejection of “institutionalized violence.”
 Perhaps the human qualities of self-control, reason, and empathy are winning out over greed, revenge and the lust for power.

-Regrettably, we need look no further than yesterday’s news to realize that violence still certainly persists.
+Regrettably, we need look no further than the news to realize that violence still certainly persists.
 The newest country in our international system, South Sudan, gained independence in July 2011 after five decades of ethnic conflict and 2 million deaths.
 Recently, however, there came troubling reports of renewed ethnic conflict.
 A mere three hundred yards from the UN compound in South Sudan, the corpses began.
 Hundreds, perhaps thousands, are dead in ethnic conflict between the Nuer and Murle tribes.
 Syria’s civil war continues with other regional and major powers fighting proxy war there.
 ISIS, essentially defeated in the Middle East, is morphing and continuing its violence in other regions of the world.
 We all watch the stand-off between North Korea and the United States with anxiety.

 What can you and I do?
 How can you and I “wage peace?”
 Let me offer several ways.